vectordotdev/timber-elixir/README.md

 <details><summary><strong>Custom events</strong></summary><p>

+Before logging a custom event, checkout [`Timber.Events`](lib/timber/events) to make sure it doesn already exist.

-Custom events can be used to structure information about events that are central to your line of business like receiving credit card payments, saving a draft of a post, or changing a user's password.
-You have 2 options to do this:
+Custom events allow you to capture events central to your line of business like receiving credit card payments, saving a draft of a post, or changing a user's password.
+Please ensure a

 1. Log a map (simplest)

-  The simplest way to send an event and kick the tires:

   ```elixir
   event_data = %{customer_id: "xiaus1934", amount: 1900, currency: "USD"}